 - 10-20 drops of 100% pure essential oils (do not use fragrance for any bath or body products)

-- plastic moulds
+- Metal or hard plastic moulds

 3. Add 20-30 drops of essential oils and mix well.